-The Council members have assessed the major risks to which the charity is exposed, and are satisfied that systems are in place to mitigate exposure to the major risks.
-They have taken a risk-based approach to internal controls, including directing members to undertake internal auditing.
+The Council has taken a risk-based approach to internal controls, including directing members to undertake internal auditing.
 The most significant risks to the charity relate to investments, since little capital is tied up in any individual centre.
 The Council follows a policy of spreading these at medium to low risk as described in the Investment Policy, reviews their performance at every opportunity and has an Investment Panel to oversee the investment environment between meetings.
+Before the arrival of the Coronavirus pandemic, the Council members had assessed the major risks to which the charity is exposed, and were satisfied that systems are in place to mitigate exposure to them.
+Although (like with most organisations) a pandemic of such scale had not previously been considered a risk, no obvious measures in advance could have mitigated the immediate effects listed under '2020'.
+It is currently anticipated that the charity will resume serving its beneficiaries once the restrictions on both it and them have been lifted.
+The financial impact will depend on both the duration of the enforced closures and the long-term effect on the investments.

-Over the charity's 125 years since incorporation, it has usually been alterations in the Armed Forces that have both presented new opportunities and/or caused existing centres to close.
+Over the charity's 129 years since incorporation, it has usually been alterations in the Armed Forces that have both presented new opportunities and/or caused existing centres to close.
 It is for this reason that most current centres have not received significant capital and are developed with the assistance of the relevant establishment and funding sought from other sources.
 Therefore, the success or failure of individual centres is unlikely to present a significant risk.
 Nevertheless, the Defence Review undertaken after the 2015 election changed the environment little from CESSAC's point of view, while many of the decisions taken five years before are still being implemented.
-It seems unlikely therefore that any further changes would be a threat to existing centres during this Parliament (2020).
-No obvious direct effects have been identified from the Referendum on EU membership, but this is kept under review.
+It is noted the UK Government elected in December 2019 intends to undertake a Defence & Security review.
+No obvious direct effects have been identified from the end of EU membership from 31 January 2020, but this will be kept under review as negotiations on the relationship continue.